 Gas and tolls

 The amount you spend on gas and tolls will vary based on your commute.
-Take a minute to consider how much you are spending on gas and tools each month.
+Take a minute to consider how much your actual spending on gas and tolls is each month.

 Car maintenance can be a tricky expense.
 Although there are regular maintenance expenses such as oil changes, other expenses like new tires can throw a wrench in your budget.
 I recommend saving a set amount of money each month to prepare for the inevitable car repair that will come your way.